christophebedard/instrument-attribute-gcc-plugin/README.md

 # instrument-attribute-gcc-plugin

-`gcc` plugin providing an `instrument_function` attribute to whitelist functions to be instrumented.
+`gcc` plugin providing an `instrument_function` attribute and other `gcc` flags to whitelist functions to be instrumented.

 ## What it does

 When enabling function instrumentation (`-finstrument-functions`), the built-in flags (`-finstrument-functions-exclude-file-list=file,file,…`, `-finstrument-functions-exclude-function-list=sym,sym,…`) and attribute (`no_instrument_function`) only allow you to *exclude* functions from being instrumented.

-This plugin allows you to instrument individual functions with the `instrument_function` attribute.
+This plugin allows you to instrument individual functions by:

+* adding the `instrument_function` attribute to a function
+* giving a list of file paths (`-fplugin-arg-instrument_attribute-include-file-list=file,file,…`)
+* giving a list of function names (`-fplugin-arg-instrument_attribute-include-function-list=sym,sym,…`)

 For example, you might want to use this when you want to instrument only select functions and avoid instrumenting the standard library, since it adds a measurable overhead.